bus710/turtlebot2/README.md

 $ sudo apt install libudev-dev pkg-config
 ```

-Also the user should be in the dialout group of Linux:
+Also the user should be a part of the dialout group in Linux:
 ```sh
 $ sudo adduser ${USER} dialout